AlmaLinux/almalinux.org/content/blog/2024-04-08-secure-boot-with-almalinux.md

 As the new AlmaLinux releases are coming shortly, we'd like to talk about one of the vital components of each system - its security.
 It's important to keep your system secure and one of the easiest ways that is rarely talked about is by enabling Secure Boot.

-AlmaLinux OS has provided Secure Boot since 8.4 release.
+AlmaLinux OS has provided Secure Boot since its 8.4 release.

 ### About Secure Boot

-In case you are not yet familiary, Secure Boot is a security feature built to ensure that only trusted software can run during the boot process.
+In case you are not yet familiar, Secure Boot is a security feature built to ensure that only trusted software can run during the boot process.
 This feature helps prevent malicious software or unauthorized code from being loaded at boot time.
-Secure Boot verifies the signature of the operating system during boot-up, providing an additional protection against malware and unauthorized access.
+Secure Boot verifies the signature of the operating system during boot-up, providing additional protection against malware and unauthorized access.

 AlmaLinux uses the shim bootloader to support Secure Boot - an open-source bootloader that creates trust between the UEFI firmware and the operating system during the boot process.
 Shim ensures that the boot process remains secure by verifying the signature of the boot loader before loading the operating system.

-The AlmaLinux shim is officialy signed by Microsoft and currently trusts 2 certificates.
+The AlmaLinux shim is officially signed by Microsoft and currently trusts 2 certificates.
 You can find more details about the trusted certificates and a bunch of other AlmaLinux security features on the [Security page](https://almalinux.org/security/).

-### Checking you Secure Boot state
+### Checking your Secure Boot state

 We highly recommend enabling Secure Boot on your AlmaLinux System.

-Note: before completing the steps below, ensure that your machine support UEFI Secure Boot.
+Note: before completing the steps below, ensure that your machine supports UEFI Secure Boot.

 You can use the mokutil tool to check whether or not Secure Boot is enabled on your system already.
 Run the following command in the terminal: